6 September 2022

 WordPress Plugin Performance Checker

-The WordPress Performance team is rolling out a proposal for developing a plug-in verification tool similar to the theme verification plugin , which ensures that the themes meet the latest standards and best practices.
+The WordPress Performance team is rolling out a The proposal for developing a plug-in verification tool similar to the theme verification plugin , which ensures that the themes meet the latest standards and best practices.

 In 2021, the WordPress Meta team has created a code scanner which detects potential security risks, such as unescaped SQL queries in the plug-in code, with the aim of reducing the load on the plug-in team through automation.
 This particular tool was not developed to encourage best practices, but rather to ensure that plug-ins that enter the directory meet the minimum standards required for security.